Therealajahn/Convert-Schema-To-Dict/README.md

 4. Handles required vs. optional properties:
    - **Required**: always included in the dictionary.
    - **Optional**: only included if a value is provided.
-5. Prints and returns the generated dictionary.
+5. Prints and returns the generated dictionary(in the browser console).
 6. Downloads the result as `json_to_dict.py`.

 ---